TUI Belgium accompanies 115 Belgians participating in the prestigious New York marathon

-Today 180 people will fly with TUI from Brussels to New York for the marathon that will take place on 6 November.
+Today 180 people will fly with TUI Belgium from Brussels to New York for the marathon that will take place on 6 November.
 Among them, 115 runners take on this prestigious challenge, often in the company of friends or family.
 Although New York is on the wish list of many athletes, this event is often not feasible for them because starting numbers for this marathon are not easy to get.
-TUI Sports solved this problem and put together a complete 6-day package for New York with flights, transfers, accommodation and above all the guaranteed race number.
+TUI Sports solved this problem and put together a complete 6-day package for New York with flights on United Airlines, transfers, accommodation in the RIU Plaza Manhattan Times Square hotel and above all the guaranteed race number.

 Since the corona crisis, TUI has noticed a growing interest from travellers and athletes for this type of package, where all services are included.
 The demand for the New York Marathon has now tripled compared to 2019.